arthurbalduini/e2e-poc/README.md

 Feel free to feel bad for the code.

-This projects uses react 16.13.1 version with hooks, contextAPI and a fake backend made with json-server.
+This projects uses react 16.13.1 version with hooks, contextAPI, end-to-end tests created with CypressIO and a fake backend created with json-server.

 ## Run project